 What the allergy evidence shows

 Allergen-impermeable bed covers can reduce the amount of house dust mite allergen found in mattress dust.
-That part is reasonably well established.
-The more important question is whether that reduction changes symptoms in a meaningful way.
-A 2014 meta-analysis found that impermeable mattress covers used as a single intervention did not show significant pooled benefits for preventing allergic disease or improving established allergic symptoms, even though they did lower house mite dust levels in mattresses.
+That part is fairly consistent.
+The harder question is whether that drop changes symptoms in a meaningful way.
+When used as the only intervention, the evidence does not show reliable overall improvement in allergic disease or established symptoms.

 What the bed bug evidence shows

-For bed bugs, the case for encasements is more direct, but still not magical.
-A major review in Clinical Microbiology Reviews notes that encasements can reduce hiding places, make bugs easier to spot because the surface is often white, and trap bugs already living in the mattress so the mattress does not have to be thrown away.
-That is useful, practical protection.
+For bed bugs, the case for encasements is more practical than dramatic.
+They reduce hiding places, make bugs easier to spot, and can trap bugs already living inside the mattress so you do not have to throw the mattress away right away.
+That is useful, real protection.

 How to Choose the Right Cover Without Wasting Money